Study Abroad / Saint Mary's ProgramsItaly

 Course will meet the final eight weeks of the semester.

-Students will be charged a course fee $2,900–$3,200* to cover the cost of in-country travel, activities, and some meals.
+Course fee covers the cost of in-country travel, activities, and some meals.
 Course fee does not include cost of flight, passport, optional activities, and most meals.

 *Cost will vary based on student enrollment.